 Your new update has now blocked my facebook games.
 How do I turn this new nblocking feature off..
 I do not want it to block anything at all

-hello, this is getting explained in How does content that isn't secure affect my safety?
+hello, this is getting explained in Mixed content blocking in Firefox

 Go to Tools --> Left Click on Add-Ons --> Add-Ons Manager opens in a new tab --> You will find the blocking feature in Extensions OR Plugins --> Go to the required Link and Disable the Blocker.

 Please check if all your plugins are up-to-date.
 To do this, go to the Mozilla Plugin Check site.

 Once you're there, the site will check if all your plugins have the latest versions.
 If you see plugins in the list that have a yellow Update button or a red Update now button, please update these immediately.